 Many elements combine into brand image, and a website is one of the most important ones, as it is often the audiences’ first encounter with a brand.
 It is the ID card of a company, especially if most business activity is conducted through online means.

 Website speed greatly affects the conversion rate, so the value that shows how many users that visit a website complete their goal.
 Some say that a 4-second page load time is the absolute maximum, while others are more lenient with the threshold.
 Regardless of the exact number, if the loading takes too long, every next second is a substantial blow to conversion rate as users might be getting irritated with poor performance when interacting with the website’s elements.

 It has an influence on bounce rate

 Following the general definition provided by Wikipedia, bounce rate is the percentage of users that enter a website, then leave without viewing any subpages or otherwise interacting with the platform.
-The longer the person has to wait, the higher the chance her or she will leave in search for a more comfortable experience.
+The longer the person has to wait, the higher the chance he or she will leave in search for a more comfortable experience.

-When users are able to get what they want as quickly as possible, they are not only more eager to come back, but also recommend the platform to others.
+When users are able to get what they want as quickly as possible, they are not only more eager to come back but also recommend the platform to others.

 When it comes to websites, it is imperative to combine functionality, visuals and performance.
-Looks alone do not matter all that much if the performance is bad.
+Looks alone do not matter all that much if the performance is terrible.
 Hire a team of experienced professionals at createIT to bring your platform to new heights with optimized website speed.